agoblet/poetry-semantic-release-example/README.md

 # semantic-release-example

-Example semantic release setup.
+This repository contains an example semantic release setup.
-This setup is language-agnostic.
+It automatically creates Github releases, increasing the version based on the commit message of a merged pull request.
-It creates a Github release, it does not compile or push any software.
+This setup is language-agnostic since it just creates Github releases and does not compile or publish any software.
-A workflow can be linked to the release event to start the language-specific release process.
+A workflow can be linked to the release [event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release) to start the language-specific release process.

 ## Setup